handmade success

 If there’s one thing you’ll never regret doing for your small business, whether you’re a team of 1 or 10, it’s creating standard operating procedures.
 Systematizing your business is truly the secret to scaling and future-proofing your business.

 SOPs ensure you can bring on another team member without investing hours in training them on every task, but they’re also essential for solopreneurs.
-Creating SOPs allows you to make sure your processes are streamlined and, should you fall ill or otherwise have to hand over the reins to someone else, they’ll know exactly what to do with little guidance from you.
+Creating SOPs allows you to make sure your processes are consistent and, should you fall ill or otherwise have to hand over the reins to someone else, they’ll know exactly what to do with little guidance from you.

 It's your new production central.